-If the name "Marienbad" rings a bell, you may be remembering the groundbreaking 1961 French Film Last Year at Marienbad.
-A collection of surreal vignettes, the movie explores the possible affair one French couple had in Marienbad using new-wave tricks like jarring jump cuts.
-But don't expect the manicured lawns and estates of this movie to reflect the landscape of the real Marienbad; it was shot in Southern Germany.
+If the name "Marienbad" rings a bell, you may be remembering the groundbreaking 1961 French film Last Year at Marienbad.
+A collection of surreal vignettes, the movie explores the possible affair one French couple had in Marienbad through new-wave tricks like jarring jump cuts.
+But don't expect the manicured lawns and estates of this movie to reflect the landscape of the real Marienbad; it was shot in southern Germany.

 Mariánské Lázně at a Glance